medic/medic-docs/development/workflow.md

 1. Merge the Pull Request.
 Most of the time we use the Squash and Merge technique to make the git history as clean as possible.
 2. Apply the Acceptance Testing tag.
-3. Close the issue.
-4. Clear your assignment.
+3. Clear your assignment.

 #### 4 - Acceptance Testing

 Ready to be user acceptance tested.
-If the issue passes acceptance testing then apply the Ready state tag.
-However if the issue fails then: reopened it, add the Active Work and Returned tags, assigned back to the developer who worked on it, and move it to the current milestone.
+If the issue passes acceptance testing then apply the Ready state tag and close the issue.
+However if the issue fails then add the Active Work and Returned tags, assigned back to the developer who worked on it, and move it to the current milestone.

 #### 5 - Ready